burlachenkok/exploring-python3/python3-note.md

 * [getattr()](https://docs.python.org/3/library/functions.html?highlight=getattr#getattr) - get the value of an attribute

+* [dir(obj)](https://docs.python.org/3/library/functions.html#dir) - collect the list of attributes for object `obj`.

 There is also no division of fields into public/private/protected as it is in C++ and there are no different types of inheritances.
 In Python, there is a limited type of support for `private` names, which we will describe later.

-> Payment for this flexibility - the class methods invoke mechanism implementation is suboptimal for Python runtime compared to available options for C and C++.
+> Payment for this flexibility - the class methods invoking mechanism implementation is suboptimal for Python runtime compared to available options for C and C++.
+Such flexible design embedded into scripting language is targetting for comfortable use rather then to computation time.

 ## Language Differences Between Python and C++

-1. Assignments opertor `=` does not copy data.
+1. Assignments opertor `=` in Python does not (semnatically) copy the actual data.
 The language just binds a right object to the left operand of the `=` operator.
 So equal operator `=` does not copy data, it reassigns object reference.

 2. In Python class data attributes override method attributes with the same name.
 To avoid accidental name conflicts, which may cause hard-to-find bugs in large programs, it is wise to use some kind of convention that minimizes the chance of conflicts.